betaCarrot/Dijkstra-Visualizer/README.md

 # Dijkstra-Visualizer
 This is a standard Qt project built with Qt 4.10.2

-A Step-by-step visualization of the dijkstra shortest-path algorithm implemented with Hash Set and AVL Tree.
+A Step-by-step visualization of the dijkstra shortest-path algorithm implemented with Hash Set and Red-Black Tree.

 Features include: